Written By Liz Oakes

 It also has an action that works a little like the function of digestive enzymes, as it aids the breakdown of protein.

-Ginger root heals ailments relating to the digestion, and has been traditionally used to treat gastrointestinal problems, as it cleanses the colon and aids cleansing of the body, by promoting perspiration.
+Ginger root heals ailments relating to the digestion, and has been traditionally used to treat gastrointestinal problems.

 It helps common symptoms of motion sickness, such as nausea, vomiting, dizziness, queasy stomach and cold sweats.